stoneface86/libtrackerboy/docs/module-file-format-spec.rst

 COMM block format
 -----------------

-The COMM block just contains a UTF-8 string the is the user's comment data.
+The COMM block just contains a UTF-8 string that is the user's comment data.
 The string is not null-terminated since the length of the string is the length of the block.
 If the user has no comment set, then this block is empty (length = 0).